vaulty-co/docs/docs/reference/transformations.md

 c?rd.number # special wildcard characters '*' and '?' can be used
 ```

-Please note that currently the result of expression must be a string.
+Please note that currently the result of the expression must be a string.
 Array, object, number, boolean values will be ignored and transformation will not be performed.

 ### Regexp

-Regexp transformation will find submatch specified by "submatch_number" of the expression and performs action on it.
-The "expression" attribute should contain regular expression.
+Regexp transformation will find submatch specified by "submatch_number" of the expression and acts on it.
+The "expression" attribute should contain a regular expression.
 Please note that backslash should be escaped like this: `\\`.

 Here is an example: